bekk/bekk-christmas/post/java/tips-and-tools-for-running-java-apps-in-a-container.md

 ### Layering

-One common pattern is to have a base image (runtime environment, which can container one or more layers itself), one layer for your dependencies and one layer for your application.
+One common pattern is to have a base image (runtime environment, which can contain one or more layers itself), one layer for your dependencies and one layer for your application.
 By splitting and reusing layers, container images will be more effective in terms of disk space usage and bandwidth used.

 ### Use a stable base image